What is breast cancer?

 Breast cancer stages

 Doctors use a system called staging after they diagnose cancer.
-The cancer’s stage describes:
+The cancer’s stage can include:

-The stage of cancer helps doctors determine how serious the breast cancer is and how best to treat it.
+The specific features of the cancer — such as whether it has hormone or HER2 receptors, how certain genes in the cancer are behaving, and whether cancer has spread beyond the breast — help doctors determine how serious the breast cancer is and how best to treat it.
 There are five stages of breast cancer: 0 to IV (4).
 In general, the lower the number, the less the cancer has spread.

 Stage is one piece of information doctors use to understand how well a treatment might work for you and to determine prognosis information.
 Stage, along with other factors, including advances in treatment, is also used to estimate survival rates.